 Caregiver Support Group

-This group is designed to support loved ones of cancer patients.
+This group is designed to support loved ones of those diagnosed with cancer.

 West Suburban Brain Tumor Resource and Support Group

-By appointment only.
-Provided through a partnership with Seasons Hospice & Palliative Care of Illinois.
+By Appointment Only, Seasons Hospice & Palliative Care of Illinois

 For many, the grief experience that results from the death of a loved one can generate a myriad of feelings, confusion and questions.
-Talking with a counselor one-on-one about this experience can assist in the coping process.
+Talking with a bereavement specialist one-on-one about this experience can assist in the coping process.